All fuel-injected engines, have fuel pressure regulators to maintain a regulated high-pressure level.

 Also, when the vacuum hose is disconnected from the regulator, check the inside of the hose for any wetness.
 Because, that would indicate, fuel is being sucked into the hose.
 There should be none.
 The diaphragm inside the regulator is leaking, if there is fuel in the hose.

 As a result, this will cause a drop in fuel pressure.
-And, allow fuel to be sucked, into the intake manifold, upsetting the air/fuel mixture.
-So, if the diaphragm is leaking, replace the fuel pressure regulators.
+And, allow fuel to be sucked, into the intake manifold, upsetting the “air fuel” mixture.
+So, if the diaphragm is leaking, replace the regulator.

 So, always replace your fuel filter, at the recommended manufacturer intervals.
 Because, a clogged filter will cause fuel pressure to drop, damaging the fuel pump as well.
 So, it’s more cost effective, to service the fuel filter at regular intervals.